 Criteria Conformance Level Remarks and Explanations 302.7 With Limited Manipulation.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that does not require fine motor control or simultaneous manual operations.
 Supports iPadOS includes Accessibility features to assist users who do not have fine motor control and can't perform simultaneous actions easily: Voice Control lets you fully control your iPad using only your voice.
 Quickly open and interact with apps, search the web, and write and edit more efficiently with rich text-editing commands.
 Switch Control provides an alternate method for navigating and making onscreen selections.
-Switch Control will cycle through and emphasize the available onscreen options, and users can make their desired selection by tapping the screen, using the Smart Keyboard Folio or Magic Keyboard (sold separately), using supported assistive devices, or Bluetooth keyboards.
+Switch Control will cycle through and emphasize the available onscreen options, and users can make their desired selection by tapping the screen, using the Magic Keyboard (sold separately), using supported assistive devices, or Bluetooth keyboards.
 AssistiveTouch provides an alternative set of screen gestures for users who may have difficulty touching the screen or pressing the device buttons.
 AssistiveTouch is compatible with joysticks, bluetooth mice, and other adaptive accessories.
 Touch Accommodations which provides a means to adjust how the screen responds to touches, such as controlling how long you touch before it's recognized or whether it ignores repeated touches.
 Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
 Sticky Keys which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
 Slow Keys which is designed to put a delay between when a key is pressed and when it is accepted by the system.
 Adjustable keyboard repeat delay which is designed to prevent accidental entry of multiple single keystrokes.
+Customizable keyboard commands allow users to assign a keyboard combination to any menu item that doesn't already have one assigned or change an existing combination, for a specific application or for the entire system.
+Users can also reassign modifier keys to make them easier to reach.

-Criteria Conformance Level Remarks and Explanations 302.8 With Limited Reach and Strength.
+Criteria Conformance Level Remarks and Explanations Criteria 302.8 With Limited Reach and Strength.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength.
-Supports iPadOS includes Accessibility features to assist users with limited reach and strength: Users with motor skills or other disabilities that prevent them from having direct skin contact with the touchscreen may also choose to use an Apple Pencil or conductive stylus.
+Conformance Level Supports iPadOS includes Accessibility features to assist users with limited reach and strength: Users with motor skills or other disabilities that prevent them from having direct skin contact with the touchscreen may also choose to use an Apple Pencil, or conductive stylus.
 Voice Control lets you fully control your iPad using only your voice.
 Quickly open and interact with apps, search the web, and write and edit more efficiently with rich text-editing commands.
 Switch Control allows users to control iPad using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
+Virtual game controller with Switch Control allows users to turn their favorite set of switches-for example, sound actions or head movements-into a virtual game controller.
 AssistiveTouch provides an alternative set of screen gestures for users who may have difficulty touching the screen or pressing the device buttons.
 AssistiveTouch is compatible with joysticks, bluetooth mice, and other adaptive accessories.
 Touch Accommodations which is designed to allow users to control how iPad responds to touch by modifying its response to duration and frequency of touch events.
 Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
-Siri supports natural-language voice commands to send messages, track down files, create reminders, search the web, and more.
-Siri is integrated with VoiceOver allowing users to have answers read out-loud.
-For more information on the accessibility features of iPadOS, please see the iPadOS VPAT.